colinrw/ActivPal-Portfolio/Predictive Analysis/configuring_a_model.md

 ### Introduction

 In the previous chapter we've picked 2 possible Regression models, Random Forest and XGBoost.
 I will discuss the configurations for both models here.
 Both models have almost the same configurations, I will therefor explain the configurations once.
-Here you can find a list of configurations that were applied by the configuration to both models.
+Here you can find a list of configurations that were applied by the configuration of both models.

 ---